 ConnectWise Sites

 Sites in ConnectWise map to location (child) customers in e-automate.
-You can not map sites in ConnectWise to parent customers in e-automate, they must map to location customers.
-For the purposes of the sync, parent customers are those that are NOT a location of another customer record, and child locations are those that ARE set as a location of another customer record.
+You can not map sites in ConnectWise to parent customers in e-automate; they must map to location customers.
+Parent customers are those that are NOT a location of another customer record, and child locations are those that ARE set as a location of another customer record.

 In order for the sync to update existing sites in ConnectWise, those sites will need to be manually linked to the locations in e-automate prior to the first sync in production.
 This is done via the custom property ZCJ_CW_SiteAddressRecID; you'll need to enter the Address RecID for each site into the custom property of the matching location in e-automate.

-The site name in ConnectWise is limited to 50 characters, if the customer name in e-automate is longer than this, the sync will truncate the site name.
+The site name in ConnectWise is limited to 50 characters; if the customer name in e-automate is longer than this, the sync will truncate the site name.
+When the sync truncates the site name, it will add the e-automate customer number at the beginning of the name to help distinguish the site from others that may have the same name due to the truncation.

 If you have the sync set to insert sites and do not have existing sites mapped to the matching location in e-automate the sync will create duplicate sites.

-We are able to do a bulk update of the custom property values in e-automate for the sites, you'll need to send us a spreadsheet with the Address RecID from ConnectWise and the e-automate customer number.
+We are able to do a bulk update of the custom property values in e-automate for the sites if you have more than 250 records to update.
+You'll need to send us a spreadsheet with the Address RecID from ConnectWise and the e-automate customer number.

 Territory